Artenes/rocketseat-bootcamp-meetapp/backend/README.md

 ## About The Project

 REST API to help create, manage and list meetups about programming.
-This is not a flesh out product ot be used in production, it is just a demo application created during [Rocketseat's GoStack bootamp](https://rocketseat.com.br/bootcamp).
+This is not a flesh out product to be used in production, it is just a demo application created during [Rocketseat's GoStack bootamp](https://rocketseat.com.br/bootcamp).

 ### Built With